telerik/ajax-docs/controls/listview/data-binding/client-side/defining-client-side-html-templates.md

 | **EmptyDataTemplate** |HTML template rendered when RadListView contains no data.|
 | **SelectedItemTemplate** |HTML template rendered when an item is selected.|

->note Note that Visual Studio does not provide IntelliSense support inside string properties in the markup.
+>tip Note that Visual Studio does not provide IntelliSense support inside string properties in the markup.
 Therefore, you get only code completion when typing HTML in a client-side RadListView template, but no IntelliSense.
 >